ajstewart/officer-snorlax-bot/README.md

 It is for this reason that I am not yet generally using an invite link for a hosted instance, and rather made the code public for people to self-host if they wish.
 But if you are interested in using a hosted instance please find me on the Sydney Pokemon Go server.

-This version supports `discord.py` v2.0 however it only contains all the features that were present in Snorlax v0.2.0.
-Slash commands are coming!
+This version supports `discord.py` v2.0 including features such as slash commands.

 ## Requirements

-* Python 3.9+
-* discord.py >= 2.0
-* pandas > 1.1.0
-* python-dotenv == 0.20.0
-* alembic == 1.8.0
-* aiosqlite == 0.17.0

-There is a requirements.txt file to install the dependencies from:
+The project uses poetry to manage the dependencies and they can be installed with:
 ```
-pip install -r requirements.txt
+poetry install
 ```

 ## Self-Hosting Setup